Article

 An example of hostile environmental modification – a US military helicopter spraying Agent Orange during the Vietnam War.

 Some indications of at least limited support for banning SRM should be noted.
-Following unauthorised balloon releases carried out in Mexico by the US start-up company “Make Sunsets” in 2022, the Mexican government announced its intention to prohibit SRM and rally other countries to take similar steps.11 And at a meeting of the United Nations Environment Assembly in 2024, African countries pushed for the “non-use” of SRM, but were unsuccessful due to lack of support.
+Following unauthorised balloon releases carried out in Mexico by the US start-up company Make Sunsets in 2022, the Mexican government announced its intention to prohibit SRM and rally other countries to take similar steps.10 And at the 20th African Ministerial Conference on the Environment in 2025, ministers called for a “non-use agreement” on SRM.

 Open questions